 According to Florida’s no-fault insurance laws, you have the right to file a lawsuit against the other driver outside the insurance system if you meet the “serious injury” threshold.
 Basically, this means your injuries must be permanently disabling, scarring, or disfiguring to file a claim.

-Filing a personal injury claim can often garner higher settlement amounts than a simple insurance claim.
+Filing an injury claim can often garner higher settlement amounts than a simple insurance claim.
 Bringing a claim with help from an attorney shows an insurance company that you mean business.
-Help during settlement negotiations can make sure the offer from the insurer is on a par with what your injuries and losses deserve.
+Help during settlement negotiations can make sure the offer from the insurer is on a par with what your injuries and losses deserved.
 An attorney can also help you understand when you can and should file a claim against the driver rather than going through your insurance company.
 You’ll also have the ability to go to trial, if necessary, for full compensation.

 What You Need to Know About Car Accident Lawsuits